 Together with Kim-Lan Jong Baw, Qing-Yi developed Buddy Talk, a language platform and network for international and Dutch students.
 It links up students who want to learn each others’ languages.
 Read more here (in Dutch)

 Daria Boruta, student in intercultural communication

 "Before I started my studies in the Netherlands, I studied in Poland.
 I studied both Dutch Studies and Business Administration at the Adam Mickiewicz University in Poznan.
-The Intercultural Communication Master’s programme seemed like the ideal way to use my Dutch language skills and my knowledge of Dutch culture, acquired in Poland, in the context of Dutch-Polish business life.
-And I was right: the Master’s in Intercultural Communication is a great combination of theory and practice.
+The Master’s programme seemed like the ideal way to use my Dutch language skills and my knowledge of Dutch culture, acquired in Poland, in the context of Dutch-Polish business life.
+It is a great combination of theory and practice."